thelfer/tfel/docs/web/hosford.md

 This behaviour brick is fully described [here](BehaviourBricks.html).

-The usage of the `StandardElasticity` is declared as follows:
+The usage of the `StandardElasticity` is introduced as follows:

 ~~~~{.cpp}
 @Brick StandardElasticity;
 ~~~~

 ## Numerical parameters

+The following part of file give some default values for numerical parameters used by the integration algorithm:

 ~~~~{.cpp}
 @Epsilon 1.e-16;